Limebird01/limebird-site/blog-sprint-plan.md

 ---

-## Phase 1: Foundation & Navigation
+## Phase 1: Foundation & Navigation ✅ COMPLETE
 - Review and finalize site navigation (main nav, footer)
 - Create placeholder pages for all key sections (Services, Products, About, Contact, Blog, Dashboard, Docs, Pricing, etc.)
 - Ensure all navigation links work and route correctly
 - Add basic content/headers to each page

 **Checklist:**
-- [ ] All nav links route to correct pages
+- [x] All nav links route to correct pages
-- [ ] Placeholder pages exist for all sections
+- [x] Placeholder pages exist for all sections
-- [ ] Footer is present and consistent
+- [x] Footer is present and consistent
-- [ ] Site builds and deploys successfully
+- [x] Site builds and deploys successfully

 ### Phase 1 Detailed Checklist: